yashwalankar/homelab/pi/ambient-temp-monitor/README.md

    * Using MuEditor REPL on serial or  >> cat /dev/{PORT}
        * usually  `/dev/cu.usbmodem2101` on mac or `cat /dev/ttyACM0` on linux/pi

 ### 3 .
-Read through the serial port using python in Docker
+Python Script in Docker to read serial port and send to InfluxDB